department-of-veterans-affairs/va.gov-team/products/disability/526ez/research/Intent to file Research/ITF Research Summary.md

 # Conclusion

-The intent to file error message is a known blocker for Veterans and should be resolved to unblock Veterans from submitting their claims even when the intent to file endpoint is down.
+The intent to file error message is a known blocker for Veterans and should be resolved to unblock Veterans from submitting their claims.

 Beyond the error message, Veterans do not have a clear understanding of the potential benefits of intent to file and that it is an optional process that could help maximize their benefits.
 The purpose of intent to file should be explained more clearly (and consistently) across the forms and related web pages.